THE MAKING OF AN 8-WEEK WONDER: My Transition to Kismet

 But the owners of the restaurant were correct.
 In that region of the country at that time, Diana and I would have been far more appealing--read: less threatening--to the majority of the clientele dining in the restaurant.
 Heck, even I had taken slut-shaming fallout time and again since eighth grade, yet before college, I'd only had sex 6.5 times between my pair of longterm boyfriends.

 By the time I auditioned for the restaurant, I had not grown into some sort of awakened sex-goddess to terrify the Northland with my Phenomenal C-Word Powahhh.
 Quite the opposite.
-In the six months before I started belly dancing, I had carved vast cross-sections out of my sexual memory and stuffed them into Tupperware containers in the back of the mental freezer with the label "Never Open Me."
+In the nine months before I started belly dancing, I had carved vast cross-sections out of my sexual memory and stuffed them into Tupperware containers in the back of the mental freezer with the label "Never Open Me."

 That conversation at the lunch table with my new employers hammered another four nails into the boarded-up places within me that constrained my juicy, sensual femininity to levels that my homeland could tolerate.
 The lesson stuck with me, and was repeated over and over.